-This entry was posted on Sunday, May 2nd, 2021 at 19:59 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, May 2nd, 2021 at 19:59 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 In the West Bank Hill Range, incursions of ‘Maale Ahuviya’ settler-colonists and their flocks into grain fields and a vineyard of Palestinians are ongoing, and in the Auja area, the Israeli army openly follows instructions given by settler-colonist Omer Atidiya and chases away Palestinian shepherds from their authorised grazing grounds; the vandals of ‘Havat Maon’ have re-erected their new outpost, lately dismantled, and are harassing Palestinian locals, while settler-colonist gangs from ‘Mitzpe Yair’ invade the lands of Umm Al Aarais and threaten their Palestinian owner whom they have seriously wounded, all in full view of the Israeli army; in Jerusalem, the police violently dispersed Palestinians demonstrating in protest of the eviction of Sheikh Jarrah inhabitants and giving over their homes to Jewish settler-colonists;